Biological dispersal: Consequences of dispersal

 Dispersal not only has costs and benefits to the dispersing individual (as mentioned above), it also has consequences at the level of the population and species on both ecological and evolutionary timescales.
+Organisms can be dispersed through multiple methods.
+Transport by animals is especially effective, as it allows travel over far distances.
+Many plants depend on this to be able to go to new locations, preferably with conditions ideal for procreation and germination.
+With this, dispersal has major influence in the determination of population and spread of plant species.

 Many populations have patchy spatial distributions where separate yet interacting sub-populations occupy discrete habitat patches (see metapopulations).
-Dispersing individuals move between different sub-populations which increases the overall connectivity of the metapopulation and can lower the risk of stochastic extinction.
+Dispersing individuals move between different sub-populations, which increases the overall connectivity of the metapopulation and can lower the risk of stochastic extinction.
 If a sub-population goes extinct by chance, it is more likely to be recolonized if the dispersal rate is high.
 Increased connectivity can also decrease the degree of local adaptation.